rlorca/http4k/src/docs/blog/a_retrospective/index.md

 ##### **"Apart from its elegance and simplicity, we also like its emphasis on testability — given that the entities in the libraries are immutable and the routes in the app, as well as the app itself, are just functions, they're super easy to test." - TW TechRadar**

-As Kotlin cements its reputation as a solid choice for serverside (and eventually everywhere!) development, and continues to receive backing from successful projects across the proprietary and open source ecosystems, we hope to be able to do our bit to nudge it ever further upwards in
+As Kotlin cements its reputation as a solid choice for serverside (and eventually everywhere!) development, and continues to receive backing from successful projects across the proprietary and open source ecosystems, we hope to be able to do our bit to nudge it ever further upwards in the ["most loved language"] tables.

 #### Performing to a crowd
 One of the most frequent questions that we get asked about http4k is "how does it perform?".
 We attempted to answer that question by entering our baby into the TechEmpower benchmarks, which is a suite of tests which pits each library against the rest of the pack in a set of real-world-esque scenarios to see how it performs including JSON serialisation, database access and HTML templating generation.